gotthardp/lorawan-server/doc/Installation.md

    panel administrative tools to start/stop or enable/disable the service.
  * *remove* will remove the previously added service.
  * *list* will display parameters of a previously added service.

+## Upgrade

+The server binaries are stored in three subdirectories: `bin`, `lib` and `releases`.
+These files are:
+ * In `/usr/lib/lorawan-server` when using the official releases
+ * In `lorawan-server/_build/default/rel/lorawan-server` when you build the server from sources
+ * Or wherever you extracted them

+The server run-time files are automatically created during the first run.
+It includes the database in `Mnesia.lorawan@*` and `log` files.
+These files are:
+ * In `/var/lib/lorawan-server` when using the official releases
+ * In the directory specified by the `LORAWAN_HOME` environment variable
+ * Otherwise it is in the same directory as the server binaries

+To upgrade your server binaries:
+ * Backup or make sure you don't delete the `Mnesia.lorawan@*` sub-directory.
+ * Delete the existing `bin`, `lib` and `releases` sub-directories and replace them by new server binaries.

 ## Server Configuration